 Dolphin is an Atari 2600 game by Matthew Hubbard where players control a dolphin swimming through the ocean in a side scrolling view.
 In an effort to escape a pursuing squid, players must listen to the sound effects from the game to determine where to swim.
 Walls of sea horses approach quickly, with very narrow gaps to swim through.
-The dolphins of the ocean squeak at you to let you know where the gap is located, so the player can react in time.
+The dolphins of the ocean squeak at the player to indicate where the gap is located, so the player can react in time.
 A high pitched tone means to swim high, and a low pitched ton means to swim low.
-With practice, it's a simple task to always know exactly where to swim so that you never lose speed.
+With practice, it's a simple task to always know exactly where to swim in order to never lose speed.
 Each gap that is successfully passed without touching the sides earns a handful of points.

 In addition to swimming through gaps, the player can use the currents of the ocean (represented by arrows in the water) to their advantage.
-Swimming over arrows pointing in the correct direction offer a speed boost, while arrows pointing the other way will slow you down.
+Swimming over arrows pointing in the correct direction offer a speed boost, while arrows pointing the other way will reduce the player's speed.
 However, the currents of the sea affect the squid too, so clever players will lure the squid into the low speed currents and away from the high speed currents.

 If the squid got too close, players could give him "the slip" as a last resort by quickly turning around and swimming the other way.
 This could create some very tense and exciting moments

 The "Friends of Dolphins" and "Secret Society of Dolphins"

 Like many Activision games of the era, patches would be awarded to players who achieved certain scores within the game.
 They asked for a photo of the player's TV to determine eligibility.
 There were two tiers of patches that would be awarded for Dolphin players.

 The first patch one could earn was the "Friends of Dolphins" patch.
 According to the game's manual, players would have to send a photo of a score of at least 80,000 in order to earn this patch.